Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 See [scene service](service/SceneService.cmn.md) for service examples.

-### <a name="3dSceneLayerInfo"></a>3dSceneLayerInfo
+### Class 3dSceneLayerInfo

 The Class 3dSceneLayerInfo describes the properties of a single layer in a store.
 It includes the default symbology, or the stylization information, for a layer.
 The symbology is further described in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>.

-### Class 3dSceneLayerInfo

-Each 3dSceneLayerInfo object describes a Layer.
-The 3dSceneLayerInfo is a major object in the 3dSceneLayerInfo document.
-A SceneServiceInfo document can contain 1...* 3dSceneLayerInfo documents.

-For more details regarding Integrated Mesh, 3D objects and point scene layer, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.cmn.md).<br/>
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see [3D Scene Layer Info](../docs/1.6/3DSceneLayer.cmn.md).

 For more details regarding point scene layer, see [Layer description](../docs/2.0/layer.pcsl.md).

 ### Class Store